 The thing constantly putting politics under pressure.

 On the European Parliament’s official webpage, I have reported all the meetings I have had with lobbyists.
 These all add up to...one.
+(Update: In November 2021, young WWF representatives came by.
+Our roles were mixed up because I lobbied them for a more aggressive approach to their advocacy to save the planet - making it two lobby meetings).

 This meeting took place during my first year in Parliament.
 I discussed EU passenger rights with a representative from a German consumer protection organization.